JofeCC/jofecc/README.md

 <h1 align="left">Hello World!
-I'm Joaquin.
-Welcome to my GitHub👋</h1>
+I'm Joaquin Cervantes👋</h1>

 ###

+<p align="left"> I am a **software developer** located in Montreal, QC.</p>

+###

-<p align="left">🎓 I'm a last year student in the Information Technology Programmer-Analyst program at LaSalle College Montreal.<br>🔎 I'm currently looking for an internship opportunity at a visionary company to contribute to significant projects.</p>
+<p align="left">🎓 I am pursuing an AEC in the IT Analyst-Programmer program at LaSalle College Montreal, and I'm in my final semester.
+  <br>🔎 I'm currently looking for a Software Development Internship starting in May 2025 in a company where I can add value and contribute with my knowledge of programming and data analysis while I strengthen my professional skills.</p>

 ###